Arma Dei Academy takes the safety of our students, staff, parents and community members seriously.

 Where are closures and delays posted?

 In the event of a closure or delay, the information will be immediately posted on the Arma Dei website and Facebook page & group.
 Local news stations will be notified and an emergency text alert will be sent.

 Arma Dei Academy requires that each student wear a school-approved uniform to enhance the atmosphere of learning, minimize ambiguities, and foster a spirit of camaraderie among the student body.
-The student is identified with a group that strives for excellence and the policy is established toward that end.
+The student is identified with a group that strives for excellence.
+The policy is established and enforced toward that end.